 Could Silver be Worth More Than Gold?
 On These Occasions it Might Have Been…

 A bit of hunting around has brought to light some historical instances where silver appears to have been worth the same as gold.
-The Don’t Tread On Me blog has collated a number of historical quotes that seem to point to occasions when silver has been worth more than gold:
+The Don’t Tread On Me blog has collated a number of historical quotes that seem to point to occasions in 1919-1920 when silver was worth more than gold:

 The 1:1 Gold to Silver Ratio has happened before.